deciduously/music/post.md

 This tutorial is aimed at [beginners](https://en.wikipedia.org/wiki/Novice) (and up) who are comfortable solving problems with at least one [imperative language](https://en.wikipedia.org/wiki/Imperative_programming).
 It does not matter if that's [JavaScript](https://en.wikipedia.org/wiki/JavaScript) or [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) or [Object Pascal](https://en.wikipedia.org/wiki/Object_Pascal), I just assume you know the [basic](https://en.wikipedia.org/wiki/Syntax_(programming_languages)) [building](https://en.wikipedia.org/wiki/Semantics_(computer_science)) [blocks](https://en.wikipedia.org/wiki/Standard_library) of [creating a program](https://en.wikipedia.org/wiki/Computer_programming).
 You do not need any prior knowledge of physics or music theory, but there will be a tiny smattering of [elementary algebra](https://en.wikipedia.org/wiki/Elementary_algebra).
 I promise it's quick.

-There's a bunch of fairly [idiomatic](https://en.wikipedia.org/wiki/Programming_idiom) [Rust](https://www.rust-lang.org/) throughout this write-up, but don't worry if that's not what you're here for.
-This particular post is focused on the problem space, Rust is just the tool used to get there.
-You can choose to skip all the code snippets entirely and still come out knowing how it all works.

 We'll write this program using Test-Driven Development, or TDD.
 This means we're going to define the expected behavior of new functionality *before* attempting the implementation.
 Here's an example of a test we'll write later:

 ```rust